-Spoil mom or anyone special in your life with this deceptively easy to prepare and ridiculously delicious pan seared filet mignon steak with red wine sauce.
-You can also made this with a boneless New York strip steak.
-Sponsored by Harris Ranch Beef.
+Spoil mom or anyone special in your life with this deceptively easy to prepare red wine sauce for steak.
+Simply pan sear a filet mignon or boneless New York strip steak and make the red wine reduction sauce in the pan.

 Mother’s Day is around the corner and that means flowers are being ordered and brunches are getting scheduled.
 Which begs the question: Why does Dad get a steak dinner for Father’s Day and Mom gets…. brunch?!
 Moms love steak, too!